Smisby WI Crafts

 Now it was our turn to have a go, it was great fun and a very informative morning

 A fantastic morning was had by nine members who learnt Stained Glass Work.
-Melanie Pope was our tutor for the morning from Leicester, see www.glassdesignworkshop.co.uk .
+Melanie Pope was our tutor for the morning fglass1rom Leicester, see www.glassdesignworkshop.co.uk .

 Mel began by encouraging us to draw a design on a piece of paper.
 She showed us some examples and explained that she had some designs we could copy or if we had our own idea we could use that.
 Each area of glass was outlined with a maker pen and then we chose suitable colours of glass to fill them.
 After selecting the glass, the tricky bit was cutting it to shape to match our designs.
 Many cuts later (one or two on our fingers!) our designs were taking shape with each piece of glass laid out ready to flux and solder together with a hot iron.
 Mel was fantastic, even though she needed to be in two places at once to deal with everyone’s requests for help!
 Her patience with us was superb and as you can see we all achieved our own work of art in stained glass.